HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 **Calling CQ**:
 1. Listen first to make sure the frequency is clear.
 2. Transmit and ask if the frequency is in use – someone may have needed to step away for a moment causing a pause in an active QSO.
 3. Announce something along the lines of "CQ CQ CQ, this is [your callsign]" (repeat 2-3 times).
 4. End with "CQ and listening" or similar.

 Example: "CQ CQ CQ, this is KA1ABC, Kilo Alpha One Alpha Bravo Charlie calling CQ and listening."

 When operating in most HF bands you are using a small amount of bandwidth for a large stretch of frequencies, so it's often a good idea to have a slightly longer "CQ" message so you are talking long enough for someone who is scanning through the band to hear you.
-Make sure to indicate in some way that you're doing because with SSB there is no carrier to drop out – there is no audible difference between transmitting and not talking and actually being done.
+Make sure to indicate in some way that you're done because with SSB there is no carrier to drop out – there is no audible difference between transmitting and not talking and actually being done.

 **Responding to a CQ**:
 1. Wait for the station to finish their CQ call.
-2. Respond with the calling station's callsign, followed by your own callsign.
+2. *Respond with the calling station's callsign, followed by your own callsign.*
 3. Use standard phonetics for clarity.

 Example: If W1XYZ calls CQ, you might respond: "W1XYZ, this is KA1ABC, Kilo Alpha One Alpha Bravo Charlie."

+> **Key Information:**
+> When responding to a station calling CQ, first transmit their callsign, then your own callsign.
+This tells the calling station you're talking to them specifically.

 Remember, if the bands seem "dead" it could be because conditions are bad – but it could also be that everyone else is *also* listening for someone else to call.
 Don't be afraid to be the first person to make the call!